lucky-wolf/DW2-XL/README.md

   - Tweaked many planetary facilities to make them more aligned with their intended function in XL
   - Removed "Advanced Shipyards" facility and replaced it with "Industrial Shipyards" that can be built everywhere, has no global effect, but has a local economic boost and shipbuilding boost
   - Improved "Galactic Science Center" facility so it was just a bit more interesting
-- Strengthened [Ftr] weapons and all Point Defenses over 1.18.3
+- Strengthened [F/B] weapons and all Point Defenses over 1.18.3
   - 1.5x stronger ftr weapons compared to 1.18.3
   - 6x stronger pd weapons compared to 1.18.3
   - Fixed Ion [PD] weapons to indicate that their intercept damage is ionic in nature